jelmer/valhalla-client-rs/README.md

 # Rust API client for Valhalla

-This crate contains the types and functions for interacting with the Valhalla API.
+This create contains the types and functions for interacting with the Valhalla API.

 At the moment, only the routing API is implemented.